Korean reunification: Reunification Investment Fund

-International status
+International positions

-People's Republic of China
+China

-In 1984, the Beijing Review provided the PRC's view on Korean unification: "With regard to the situation on the Korean peninsula, China's position is clear: it is squarely behind the proposal of the Democratic People's Republic of Korea for tripartite (between the two Koreas and the United States) talks to seek a peaceful and independent reunification of Korea in the form of a confederation, free from outside interference.
+In 1984, the Beijing Review provided China's view on Korean unification: "With regard to the situation on the Korean peninsula, China's position is clear: it is squarely behind the proposal of North Korea for tripartite (between the two Koreas and the United States) talks to seek a peaceful and independent reunification of Korea in the form of a confederation, free from outside interference.
 China believes this is the surest way to reduce tension on the peninsula."

-The PRC's current relationship with North Korea and position on a unified Korea is seen as dependent on a number of issues.
-A unified Korea could prevent North Korea's nuclear weapons program from destabilizing East Asia as well as the PRC government.
-The 2010 United States diplomatic cables leak mentioned two unnamed PRC officials telling the Deputy Foreign Minister of South Korea that the younger generation of PRC leaders increasingly believed that Korea should be reunified under South Korean rule, provided it were not hostile to PRC.
-The report also claimed that senior officials and the general public in the PRC were becoming increasingly frustrated with the North acting like a "spoiled child," following its repeated missile and nuclear tests, which were seen as a gesture of defiance not only to the West, but also to the PRC.
-The business magazine Caixin reported that North Korea accounted for 40% of PRC's foreign aid budget and required 50,000 tonnes of oil per month as a buffer state against Japan, South Korea, and the United States, with whom trade and investment is now worth billions.
-North Korea is seen in the PRC as expensive and internationally embarrassing to support.
+China's current relationship with North Korea and position on a unified Korea is seen as dependent on a number of issues.
+A unified Korea could prevent North Korea's nuclear weapons program from destabilizing East Asia as well as the Chinese government.
+The 2010 United States diplomatic cables leak mentioned two unnamed PRC officials telling the Deputy Foreign Minister of South Korea that the younger generation of Chinese leaders increasingly believed that Korea should be reunified under South Korean rule, provided it were not hostile to China.
+The report also claimed that senior officials and the general public in the PRC were becoming increasingly frustrated with the North acting like a "spoiled child," following its repeated missile and nuclear tests, which were seen as a gesture of defiance not only to the West, but also to China.
+The business magazine Caixin reported that North Korea accounted for 40% of China's foreign aid budget and required 50,000 tonnes of oil per month as a buffer state against Japan, South Korea, and the United States, with whom trade and investment is now worth billions.
+North Korea is seen in China as expensive and internationally embarrassing to support.

-However, the collapse of the North Korean regime and unification by Seoul would also present a number of problems for PRC.
-A sudden and violent collapse might cause a mass exodus of North Koreans fleeing or fighting poverty into PRC, causing a humanitarian crisis that could destabilize northeast PRC.
-The movement of South Korean and American soldiers into the North could result in their being temporarily or even permanently stationed on PRC's border, seen as a potential threat to PRC sovereignty and an imposition of a PRC containment policy.
-A unified Korea could also more strongly pursue its territorial disputes with PRC and might inflame nationalism among Koreans in PRC.
-Some have claimed the existence of contingency plans for PRC intervening in situations of great turmoil in North Korea (with the Chinese Academy of Social Sciences' Northeast Project on the Chinese identity of the Goguryeo kingdom potentially used to justify intervention or even annexation).
+However, the collapse of the North Korean regime and unification by Seoul would also present a number of problems for China.
+A sudden and violent collapse might cause a mass exodus of North Koreans fleeing or fighting poverty into China, causing a humanitarian crisis that could destabilize northeast China.
+The movement of South Korean and American soldiers into the North could result in their being temporarily or even permanently stationed on China's border, seen as a potential threat to China sovereignty and an imposition of a China containment policy.
+A unified Korea could also more strongly pursue its territorial disputes with China and might inflame nationalism among Koreans in China.
+Some have claimed the existence of contingency plans for the PRC intervening in situations of great turmoil in North Korea (with the Chinese Academy of Social Sciences' Northeast Project on the Chinese identity of the Goguryeo kingdom potentially used to justify intervention or even annexation).

+Japan

+Similarly, reunification of Korea poses complications for future Korea-Japan relations, especially with regards to the disputed territorial status of the Liancourt Rocks and historical issues such as the Comfort women.
+A reunified Korea will likely position itself as an economic competitor to Japan.